Users report issues with Facebook, Instagram and WhatsApp in widespread outage

 As has become routine, users took to Twitter to vent their frustrations.

-All the social media platforms affected are owned by California tech giant Facebook, which has not issued comment on the outage.
+All the social media platforms affected are owned by California tech giant Facebook.
+In the latest tweet, Facebook said it was aware of the outage and are working to get things back to normal.